SantoshPenugurthi/Dassault-Rafale-Detection-Analinear/README.md

    - Execute this script to test the model with general video object tracking.

 Feel free to explore the documentation, scripts, and results to gain insights into the workflow and performance of the model.

-- Any output or results obtained from running the scripts will be stored in the Results directory.

-Feel free to explore the documentation and scripts to understand the workflow and results obtained from this project.